Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group

 From a symmetry point of view, we realize that one-parameter subgroups of $\mathrm{SU}_{1,1}$ act on normal Gauss maps as isometries, but not on the corresponding minimal surfaces in $\mathrm{Nil}_3$.

 Thus we can not apply the general theory of symmetric harmonic maps \cite{Dorfmeister:OCU, DH1, DH2} to minimal surfaces in $\Nil$.

 To overcome these difficulties, in the present paper, we investigate first the action of isometries on minimal surfaces in $\Nil$ and their effects on the normal Gauss maps.
 In addition we describe these actions as monodromy of extended frames.
 This enables us to study minimal surfaces with symmetry via loop group method.
 Based on these fundamental facts, we establish a general theory of minimal surfaces in $\Nil$ with symmetry.

-This is the first time that the loop group method contributes to the study of minimal surfaces in $3$-dimensional homogeneous Riemannian spaces of \emph{non-constant curvature}.
+In this paper we consider exclusively minimal surfaces in $\Nil$ without vertical points.
+In particular, we consider only symmetries associated with transformations in the identity component of $\mathrm{SU}_{1,1}$.